sanjukuruvilla/terraform-secured--ec2-vpc-setup/README.md

 ## Exporting the ips to a file

-  - You can use below adhoc command to get all the values in a file called 'Terraform_output.txt'
+  - You can use below adhoc command to get all instance ip addresses in a file called 'instances.txt'

       ```bash
       terraform output | grep "private_instance\|public_instance" | grep "ip_address" > instances.txt